 There are a couple of terms that are often used freely when discussing media asset management.
 These terms are not as fluid as the terms we covered in our blog on digital asset management (DAM).
 However, they are still important to cover.

-Media asset management system specifically means the actual platform, software, applications, or tools used to manage high volume multi-media content.
-This term is often abbreviated to simply MAM system, which is referring to the same thing—the actual solution itself rather than the concept of media asset management as defined above.
+Media asset management system specifically means the actual platform, software, applications, or tools used to manage high-volume multi-media content.
+This term is often abbreviated to simply MAM system, which refers to the same thing—the actual solution itself rather than the concept of media asset management as defined above.

 Another term, which is much broader, is asset management solutions.
-This term refers to the general market of asset management solutions, including DAM, MAM, BAM, and VAM, which a company will research and eventually purchase to meet its asset management needs.
+This term refers to the general market of asset management solutions, including DAM, MAM, BAM (brand asset management), and VAM (video asset management), which a company will research and eventually purchase to meet its asset management needs.

 As for media assets, the piece contained within the term itself, we defined this in our last blog on digital asset management.
 Basically, a media asset is a piece of content that typically comes in five key formats—images, audio, video, documents, or HTML.
 This term usually refers to the specific, individual piece of collateral that has been created.
 For the purposes of media asset management, we’ll be focusing on audio and video content.